TassioCarmo/havard-cs50x-week6-python/README.md

     exit()
 print(x + y)
 ```
+### comparison
+We can compare strings directly with ==, and we can use or and and in our Boolean expressions.

+### truncation
-truncation is no longer an issue in python
+is no longer an issue in python
 (We can get the same behavior as in C, truncation, with the // operator, like z = x // y.)

+### Str
 There is no data type for individual characters only strs

+we can use "" or '' as long as we are consistent